All Episodes

 This is a great honor to sign this.

-Uh and in the last day, hundreds of very tired, weary firefighters because they're undermanned and understaffed and underpaid, frankly, have battled multiple fire fires in in the hills of Los Angeles and Ventura County and other areas that are threatened like Brentwood and Bel Air.
+And in the last day, hundreds of very tired, weary firefighters, because they're undermanned and understaffed and underpaid, frankly, have battled multiple fires in the hills of Los Angeles and Ventura County and other areas that are threatened like Brentwood and Bel Air.

-And Mayor Bass says her brother lost her home in the Palisades fire, okay.
+And Mayor Bass says her brother lost her home in the Palisades fire.

-And then you got to look at how they spend their money.
+And then you've got to look at how they spend their money.

-While they're cutting back, they don't have enough firefighters to fight a wildfire, according to the fire chief, and that yet they still cut the firefighters' budget, but then they allocate over six hundred and fifty million federal and and state dollars to make the port of Los Angeles green.
+While they're cutting back, they don't have enough firefighters to fight a wildfire, according to the fire chief, and yet they still cut the firefighters' budget, but then they allocate over $650 million federal and state dollars to make the port of Los Angeles green.

 This is insane.